-There are two main species of crocodiles found in the East Kimberley; the estuarine or saltwater crocodile (known as 'salties') and the Johnso freshwater crocodile (kn or saltwater crocodile (known as 'salties') and the Johnson freshwater crocodile (known as 'freshies').
+There are two main species of crocodiles found in the East Kimberley; the estuarine or saltwater crocodile (known as 'salties') and the Johnson freshwater crocodile (known as 'freshies').
 Salties are extremely territorial animals; they are considered to be the most dangerous and can grow up to seven metres in length.
 However, all crocodiles are potentially dangerous.
 Always observe warning signs and if in doubt don't swim, canoe or use small boats in estuaries, tidal rivers and deep pools.

-THE MIRIWOONG

-NAME FOR A

-SALTWATER CROCODILE

-IS JOOWINYINAND A FRESHWATER

-CROCODILE IS A DERRMAD
+THE MIRIWOONG NAME FOR A SALTWATER CROCODILE IS JOOWINYIN AND A FRESHWATER CROCODILE IS A DERRMAD